 If you are launching a marketing campaign and have created social media graphics, posters, handouts, and other — turn that design into floor and wall decals as well.
 There are many online retailers that you can upload your design to and get an affordable end product that can be reused in many different locations.
 Make sure the design is attention-grabbing and has a clear call to action like a website or phone number.
 Then, you just have to find creative places to set them up.
 If you have any partners or associations you work with that have heavy foot traffic consider reaching out to them to set up the decals during the campaign.

 19. Cross Promote Your Business With a Complementary Company in a Creative Way

 Ryan Lum, Founder and Editor, Creative Guerrilla Marketing

 Partner with a local business with a similar target audience in order to spread your message to more people.
 For example, if you own a healthy smoothie shop, ask the local gym owner if you can have your employees pass out free samples to gym members who have just finished their workout.

-Below is a creative example of Colgate marketing their product to those who have just finished their ice cream bar.
-View more examples like this in Ryan’s article.
+Below is a creative example of Colgate marketing its product to those who have just finished its ice cream bar.
+See more examples like this in Ryan’s article.

 Over to You

 Have you used any of these grassroots marketing ideas to promote your business?
 Let us know in the comments section below!